-SPECIAL PROBLEMS IN ECONOMICS II 2 UNITS
+ECON 223 SPECIAL PROBLEMS IN ECONOMICS II

 PREREQUISITES: ECON 200 and ECON 201.
+INDEPENDENT STUDY: 6 hours per week.

 Assigned problems involving library and laboratory work for selected students who are interested in furthering their knowledge of economics on an independent study basis.
 Students are required to devote six hours per week to their project throughout the semester.
 Prior to registration, a contract must be prepared.
 See instructor for details.